Citroen e-C4 review: running costs & insurance

 Citroen e-C4 insurance group

-Most e-C4s are rated in group 23 for insurance, though the most expensive Shine Plus trim is actually in the lower group 22 – likely due to its longer list of safety kit, which includes a radar-assisted Active City Brake system.
+Entry-level e-C4s are rated in group 23 for insurance, though mid-spec trims are actually in the lower group 22 – likely due to their longer list of safety kit, which includes a radar-assisted Active City Brake system.
+The top-of-the range ë-Series model and its more powerful electric motor sits in group 24, however.

-Whichever one you go for, however, you’ll enjoy lower premiums than if you’d opted for one of the Citroen’s siblings; the Peugeot e-2008 (groups 25-27) and Vauxhall Corsa Electric (groups 24 and 25) are both likely to be more expensive to insure.
+Whichever one you go for, however, you’ll most likely enjoy lower premiums than if you’d opted for one of the Citroen’s siblings; the Peugeot E-2008 (groups 25-27) and Vauxhall Corsa Electric (groups 24 and 25) are both likely to be more expensive to insure.
 These are relatively high for cars of this size, but reflect the extra costs of repair that technology-packed cars may incur.

 Warranty